tkeskita/swiftBlock/README.md

 # SwiftBlock

-SwiftBlock is a [Blender](https://www.blender.org/) GUI add-on for the OpenFOAM® *BlockMesh* utility, which creates hexahedral block structured volume meshes for OpenFOAM simulations.
+SwiftBlock is a [Blender](https://www.blender.org/) GUI add-on for the OpenFOAM® *blockMesh* utility, which creates hexahedral block structured volume meshes for OpenFOAM simulations.
+The target of SwiftBlock is to ease the creation of structured block meshes for controlled grading (e.g. boundary layers) or streched cells composed of hexahedral cell blocks.

 Block structure is first modelled as a mesh object in Blender.
 A graph theory based method implemented in the addon identifies the discrete hexahedral blocks in the mesh object and generates blockMeshDict.
 Main features include

 * user specified divisions and optional grading of block edges
 * specification of patches (boundary surfaces)